 Where to Stay in Zagreb

 As a whole, Zagreb is fairly easy for foreigners to live and work in.
 There are plenty of English speakers and it’s considered a safe city.
 Digital nomads have it made with cafes on every corner supplying excellent wifi and a good caffeine hit.
-You really can’t go wrong living in any area of Zagreb, but let’s take a look at some noteworthy neighbourhoods and how to find short-term rentals.
+You really can’t go wrong living in any area of Zagreb, but let’s take a look at some noteworthy neighborhoods and how to find short-term rentals.

 Popular Areas for Digital Nomads to Live in Zagreb